TOMORROW’S PEACE STARTS WITH

 The responsibilities of an estate executor will vary depending on circumstance; however, a few typical duties fall to the executor.
 An executor is required to:

-- Pay the descendent’s debts (including funeral expenses)
+• Pay the descendant’s debts (including funeral expenses)

 How Much Does Probate Cost?